NEWS

 Altaf holds a Ph.D. in Architecture from University of Illinois at Urbana-Champaign where he was an Illinois Distinguished Fellow for three years.
 He is a licensed and registered architect in New York, USA and in India, and NCARB certified.
 He is a LEED Accredited Professional with a portfolio of a number of sustainable higher education buildings, institutional buildings, adaptive re-use, and residential projects.

-Altaf received his Masters in Architecture from University of Illinois at Urbana-Champaign where he was awarded the ARCC King’s Merit Medal for Excellence in Architectural + Environmental Behavior Research for my Master’s thesis titled Museum of light: An investigation into the quality of naturally illuminated Spaces.
+Altaf received his Masters in Architecture from University of Illinois at Urbana-Champaign where he was awarded the ARCC King’s Merit Medal for Excellence in Architectural + Environmental Behavior Research for his Master’s thesis titled Museum of light: An investigation into the quality of naturally illuminated Spaces.
 He received his Bachelors in Architecture from the University of Mumbai, India.

 Altaf received the 2018 Emerging Legacy Award from the College of Fine & Applied Arts, University of Illinois at Urbana-Champaign.
 This award recognizes alumni and friends who have demonstrated courage, curiosity, and passion in their work and honors individuals who have impacted their fields in transformative ways—catalysts with a distinguished service to the arts.
 Altaf was nominated and selected after an internal review by a committee of representatives from across the University of Illinois FAA college, community, and administration.